-Seventy-four years ago today, on August 6, 1945, a single American bomber carrying a single bomb destroyed an entire Japanese city.
+Seventy-five years ago today, on August 6, 1945, a single American bomber carrying a single bomb destroyed an entire Japanese city.
 The atomic age had begun.

 A teeming wartime metropolis of a quarter million people, Hiroshima stretched over the broad, marshy flatlands of the Ota River delta, as yet untouched by the American firebombing campaign that had turned many of Japan's urban areas to ash.